VeryCrazyDog/wlmHistoryImport/docs/Readme.txt

   unable to handle message event if the name of sender and the name of receiver are the same.

-- Not able to import chat log (message to multiple receiver).
+- Not able to import chat log (message to multiple receivers).

 - Not able to handle corrupted database.